stauren/vite-plugin-deadfile/README.md

 Either way, the imports of pure type references are lost after files are compiled into javascript.
 So they will be wrongly considered as not used.

 There are several tsconfig about the elimination of type imports: `verbatimModuleSyntax`, `preserveValueImports`, `importsNotUsedAsValues`.
 It seems they are either not useful or conflicting with vite, so it not possible to trace the references of pure types for now.

-### Check before delete
-Some unreferenced files such as markdowns may be useful, check again before deleting those files.